 Chances are the niches you’ve been looking at were ones that interest you.
 But can you write 50 posts on it?
 What if you decide to really go for it with this blog and write 1,000 posts?
 Will the topic support that?
 What about your interest level?

 Some people will tell you to pick a niche you’re passionate about.
-I did that once, and I have regrets.
-It didn’t make any money, couldn’t compete once people with money jumped into the topic, and very often ended up generating negativity.
+I did that a couple of times, and I have regrets.
+Those blogs didn’t make any money, couldn’t compete once people with money jumped into the topic, and very often ended up generating negativity.

 It’s not a bad idea, it’s just not the only right idea.
 I’ve also written about topics I knew very little about, and now I know a good bit from all the research I did to write the articles.
 And that’s worked out for me.